|H3.30||In term: Mondays 2:30-3:30 and Wednesdays 11-12.||r dot bivins at warwick dot ac dot uk||+44(0)2476523440|

 I recently finished Contagious Communities, a study of the impact of post-war immigration – and particularly non-white immigration – on medical research and healthcare delivery patterns in the UK.
 Looking at epidemic, endemic, behavioural and genetic disease (smallpox, tuberculosis, rickets and sickle cell anaemia and thalassaemia, respectively), I've uncovered deep connections between perceptions of the National Health Service and of Britain's immigrant and ethnic minority communities.
 My research also reflects strong continuties between responses to the migrations of post-war Britain and to the migration crisis Europe is experiencing today (as noted in a recent New Scientist review).
 For an overview describing some of my results, see: Wellcome Blog.
 If you would rather hear me talk about them in more detail, you can follow these links:

-In the next stage of my work on migration, I am continuing to explore intersections between migration and the NHS, and -- I hope -- gradually populate what is a largely political history with individual stories, cultural portrayals, and social meanings.
+In the next stage of my work on migration, I am continuing to explore intersections between migration and the NHS, and will -- I hope -- gradually populate what is a largely political history with individual stories, cultural portrayals, and social meanings.
 I will also add parallel studies of US responses to post war migrants and immigration.
 Here, as well as constructing an account of what happened to these immigrants and to the doctors and biomedical researchers engaged in their study and care, I am looking for answers to broader questions.
 In particular, I’m assessing the impact of two very different medical systems – one national and public, the other highly fragmented and private -- on responses to newcomers, their medical needs, and their vital labour in healthcare provision.

 HI176 Mind Body and Society: The History of Medicine and Health (team-taught first-year option module).

 HI991 Matters of Life and Death: Topics in the Medical Humanities (team-taught MA module)